Building¶

 Preparing the build system¶

-is used as the build system because of its user-friendliness and easy cross-compilation, but it must be set up properly in order for the kernel to be built properly.
+meson is used as the build system because of its user-friendliness and easy cross-compilation, but it must be set up properly in order for the kernel to be built properly.

-makes cross-compilation quite easy, it is therefore quite easy to retarget the kernel and use different toolchains.
-Toolchains can be found in the toolchains
+As mentioned previously, meson makes cross-compilation quite easy, it is therefore quite easy to retarget the kernel and use different toolchains.
+Toolchains can be found in the toolchains directory in the root of the repository.

 Here are the currently available toolchains:

-allows for cross-compilation in a single binary and therefore was originally simpler to set up.
+GNU toolchains are not yet available since clang allows for cross-compilation in a single binary and therefore was originally simpler to set up.

 The build system can be configured to use your toolchain with the following command: